mrpotatoes/react-layout-manager/README.md

 ## What I'm hoping to achieve
 I want a way to handle configurable layouts

-1. To allow you to build a suite of layouts (structure) and tiles (components that show up within the layouts)
+### To allow you to build a suite of layouts (structure) & tiles (state[ful] components)
+That first bullet is important.
+When we write `React` components we end up doing a lot of hard wiring of components just so that there is interactions between them but what if, instead, you an build all your components in complete isolation?
+That would allow you to

-1. To allow you to autowire your layouts and tiles
+### To allow you to autowire your layouts and tiles
-1. To allow you to write configuration for your SaaS websites w/o having to hand write your layouts for each SaaS client.
+### To allow you to write configuration for your SaaS websites w/o having to hand write your layouts for each SaaS client.

 ### The `@mrpotatoes/react-layout-manager` apparatus